 Deceased Spousal Unused Exclusion (DSUE) Portability

 Estates of decedents dying after December 31, 2010 may elect to transfer any unused exemption for gift or estate taxes to the surviving spouse.
-The surviving spouse can apply this deceased spousal unused exclusion (DSUE) – often referred to as the portability option — of the last deceased spouse to cover the gift or estate tax liability arising from any subsequent lifetime gifts or transfers at death.
+The surviving spouse can apply this deceased spousal unused exclusion (DSUE) — often called the portability option — of the last deceased spouse to cover the gift or estate tax liability arising from any subsequent lifetime gifts or transfers at death.
 Note, however, that the DSUE does not apply to the generation-skipping transfer tax.
 Note, too, that although the exemption from gift or estate taxes is indexed for inflation, the DSUE amount will equal the exemption of the previous decedent spouse at the time of death.
 Furthermore, a nonresident surviving spouse cannot use a DSUE unless the surviving spouse is a resident of a country with a tax treaty with the United States that allows it.

 The identity of the last deceased spouse is determined on the date that any taxable gift is made or when the surviving spouse dies.
 The identity of the last deceased spouse is not changed by whether the surviving spouse remarries, whether the personal representative of the last spouse's estate elected the portability option, or whether the last deceased spouse had any DSUE available.
 So if a surviving spouse had multiple deceased spouses, then there is no option of choosing among them — only the last decedent spouse can be considered.